Gauges in IndiaOn this page

 On the subject of mixed gauges, IR has only rarely had any rolling stock capable of running on more than one gauge.
 Some official saloons and some of the saloons used by royalty from the princely states did have provisions for being attached to wheelsets of different gauges.
 One such example is the Maharani's Saloon preserved at the Mysore Railway Museum which ran on both BG and MG.

 Historically, India has had many different railway gauges in different sections, and some sections have changed gauges (sometimes several times back and forth) depending on perceived economic and operational requirements.
-However, maintaining multiple gauges leads to inefficiencies at transshipment points, etc., so in recent years there's been a push to convert all main routes and regional networks on IR to a single gauge, viz., broad gauge.
-This has been labelled 'Project Unigauge'.
+However, maintaining multiple gauges leads to inefficiencies at transshipment points, etc., so starting in 1990, there was a steady push to convert all main routes and regional networks on IR to a single gauge, viz., broad gauge.
+This project has been labelled ‘Project Unigauge’.